spikestats/spikestats.github.io/features/match-analysis.md

 - See your **earned medals**, such as:
   - Best Round
   - Multi-Kills
-  - First Blood
+  - First Blood and more
-  - Most Assists

 ## ⚔️ KDA, K/D & Score Breakdown